jql6/shopping-cart/README.md

 ## Usage

 Go the the [shop](https://jql6.github.io/shopping-cart/) and make an order!
+On the menu page, you can click the buttons to choose how much food you want to order.
+Once you're satisfied, you can click `save to cart` and go to the cart page to review your order.

 # References